Dangerous Mission

 Dangerous Mission is a 1954 American Technicolor thriller film starring Victor Mature, Piper Laurie, Vincent Price and William Bendix.
 The film was produced by Irwin Allen, directed by Louis King and released by RKO Radio Pictures.
 It is remembered today mainly for its use of 3-D film technology.

 Plot

-Louise Graham witnesses the murder of a crime boss and flees the city to hide out in Glacier National Park.
-She is followed by two men, Matt Hallett and Paul Adams, one of whom is a federal agent charged with protecting her, the other a ruthless killer determined to murder her.
+Louise Graham witnesses the murder of a New York City crime boss and flees the East to hide out in Glacier National Park, on the Montana-Canadian border.
+She is trailed there by two men, Matt Hallett and Paul Adams, one of whom is a federal agent charged with protecting her, the other a ruthless New York hit man who's been paid to silence her.

+A subplot involves a Blackfeet Indian girl, Mary Tiller, a brilliant award-winning scholar whose overriding worries center on her father, Katoonai, a fugitive from the White man's justice.
+However, Glacier Park's chief of rangers, Joe Parker, believes he is innocent.
+Mary has another problem.
+She's unknowingly fallen in love with the aforementioned hit man.

+All plotlines weave their way to one of the park's snow-covered mountains, a dangerous terrain where two of these characters meet their fate.